MANISH-BISHTUK/manish-bisht-2K22-SE-112/PRE-READ.md

 4. **AI Agent/LLM**: You can choose and use any AI agent or LLM of your choice (e.g., ChatGPT, Gemini Code Assist, Cursor AI, GitHub Copilot, etc.)

+**Note**: Since you'll be using LLMs/AI assistants, your prompting skills will also be evaluated along with your code understanding and problem-solving approach.

 ## Interview Day Checklist